 Hiring without a recruitment team can be a daunting task.
 This is mainly if your job posting attracts several applicants and wants to pick the best from them.
 Since you need to engage several applicants before finding the best fit, you need to explore some ways of narrowing them down.

 One of the best ways to do this is by talking about salary early on.
 Job seekers have a salary expectation before they come looking for a job at your company.
-If you run a startup and have a small budget on salaries, you will most likely not keep some candidates who want a bigger salary.
+If you run a startup and have a small salary budget, you will most likely not keep some candidates who want a bigger salary.

 There is no need to waste time discussing much detail, and they end up leaving.
 On the other hand, introducing a discussion about the salary early enough will tell you whether you can meet a candidate’s salary expectations.
 If you cannot, you will stop the interview and proceed with another candidate, saving you some valuable time.